Zshiva/Java-Assignment/DOCS.md

 - Views: Contains the JSP files for rendering the views.

 ## Run the project locally:
-- The web application will be accessible at http://localhost:8080/Java-Assignment/...
+- The web application will be accessible through http://localhost:8080/Java-Assignment/Views/registration.jsp